WoosukKwon/retraining-free-pruning/README.md

 ### Install denpendencies

 Tested on Python 3.7.10.
+You need an NVIDIA GPU (with 16+ GB memory) to run our code.

 ```bash
 pip3 install -r requirements.txt
 ```

-### Download checkpoints
+### Prepare checkpoints

-We provide the checkpoints of BERT-base and DistilBERT we used in our experiments.
+We provide the (unpruned) checkpoints of BERT-base and DistilBERT used in our experiments.
-We used the pre-trained weights provided by [HuggingFace Transformers](https://github.com/huggingface/transformers), and fine-tuned them for 8 datasets with standard recipes.
+We used the pre-trained weights provided by [HuggingFace Transformers](https://github.com/huggingface/transformers), and fine-tuned them for 8 downstream tasks with standard training recipes.

 | Model | Link |
 |:-----:|:-----:|
 | BERT-base | [gdrive](https://drive.google.com/drive/folders/1OWHL7Cjhaf2n67PZX4Pt0Be3Gv2VCLo0?usp=sharing) |
 | DistilBERT | [gdrive](https://drive.google.com/drive/folders/1ZyGQL5ynoXs0ffGkENNjHq7eijB-B80l?usp=sharing) |

+Our framework only accepts the HuggingFace Transformers PyTorch models.
 If you use your own checkpoints, please make sure that each checkpoint directory contains both `config.json` and `pytorch_model.bin`.

-## Reproduce the results on GLUE/SQuAD
+## Prune models and test the accuracy on GLUE/SQuAD benchmarks

 * Supported models: BERT-base/large, DistilBERT, RoBERTa-base/large, DistilRoBERTa, etc.
 * Supported tasks: